eliotcochrane/eliotcochrane.github.io/_posts/2023-11-01-snow-nihongo.md

 **Don't be intimidated!**

 You can still enjoy Japan just as much as anyone else with their limited English and gestures!
-But a little bit of Japanese can go a long way.
+But a little Japanese can go a long way.
 In this post, we will take a dip into the world of Japanese culture and the Japanese language on the ski hill.
 There are better guides for more travel-centric phrases, so we will focus on the on-mountain experience.

 ![Inagawa Ski Area at night in Yuzawa, Akita.](/assets/img/inagawa-night.jpeg) *Photo: Night skiing at [Inagawa Ski Area](https://www.city-yuzawa.jp/site/yuzawatrip/493.html) in Yuzawa, Akita.*